-A delivery driver was hit by a car and taken to hospital and thieves then tried to loot his van for the parcels on a day of chaos on a Wigan street.
+Hermes delivery driver hit by a car in Wigan and taken to hospital ... then thieves tried to loot his van

 Offenders targeted the vehicle parked on Liverpool Road in Platt Bridge at around 10pm on Tuesday.